Yonea21/starter-academic/content/post/weeklyupdate/index.md

 Tuesday evening, back home, I even helped a friend in maths.
 I showed my friend how to simplify logarithms.
 There really lies my strength and I'm glad if I can pass on my knowledge and tricks.

-Wednesday, back in the office I worked on my trainee diary and started preparing for my PowerPoint presentation about Liquid Metal as TIM.
-(LINK)
+Wednesday, back in the office, I worked on my trainee diary and started preparing for my PowerPoint presentation about Liquid Metal as TIM.

+Thursday: I got on with my presentation when I realised that I chose a very complex topic.
+Quickly I decided to change my subject.
+Talking about GPUs makes me feel definitly more comfortable, as a gamer myself.
+Since I was a little girl I dreamed about buying my Nvidia GeForce 4GB for optimal gaming experience.
+Know, some years later, technology advanced and you get better quality for lower prices.
+But my goal still is to build my owm gaming setup with a highquality GPU and some fancy LED decorated fans.
+Once I'll have time to game for hours again...